my

 They shaped me, but they never defined me.
 I’ve come through it all with a deep sense of compassion, resilience, and an open mind.
 These values live at the heart of everything I teach.

-From Student to Teacher
+From Practice to Teaching

 MY TRAINING AND EDUCATION